 There’s a major blood vessel running on the belly side of the spine.
 When you open the belly and take guts out, you will see air bladder.
 When you cut it open, you will see reddish black blood vessel on the spine.
-You want to thoroughly clean this with a toothbrush.
+You want to thoroughly clean this with a toothbrush or a bunch of toothpicks.
 This is very important process when you age fish.
 Without complete cleaning, aging would become smelly and fishy.

 After you brush it off, pat to dry.
 No fresh water on fish from this point.

 Whatever you do, do not wash fish with fresh water after this.